Premiership of Liz Truss: Popularity

 An Opinium poll held between 26 and 30 September 2022 projected a Labour lead of 15 points, predicting the Conservatives to lose 219 seats in a general election including ten cabinet ministers.

-As of mid-October, bookmakers were taking odds for the date of Truss's resignation.
+As of mid-October 2022, bookmakers were taking odds for the date of Truss's resignation.
 Bookmakers placed Sunak first in their list of likely Conservative prime ministerial successors, followed in order by Hunt, Mordaunt, Wallace and Johnson.

-On 18 October 2022 a YouGov poll found that 77% of Britons disapproved of the Conservative government, the highest on YouGov record in eleven years.
-Furthermore, they stated that 87% of people believed that the government was handling the economy poorly.
+A YouGov poll in October 2022 found that 77 per cent of Britons disapproved of the Conservative government, the highest recorded by YouGov in eleven years.
+Furthermore, they stated that 87 per cent of people believed that the government was handling the economy poorly.
 Their survey of Conservative Party members reported that a majority of them wanted Truss to resign, with their favoured front runners for her replacement being Boris Johnson as most popular, followed in order by Ben Wallace, Rishi Sunak, Penny Mordaunt, Kemi Badenoch, Jeremy Hunt, and Suella Braverman.
-Equally, a Redfield & Wilton poll registered a 36% lead for the Labour Party (the largest lead by any party since October 1997) and recorded Truss's personal approval rating at 9%.
+Equally, a Redfield & Wilton poll registered a 36 per cent lead for the Labour Party (the largest lead by any party since October 1997) and recorded Truss's personal approval rating at 9 per cent.

 International prime ministerial trips

-Truss made two trips to two countries during her premiership.
+Truss made two overseas trips during her premiership.